 Recipe Tips and Notes

 - Let the cornbread cool.
-It is tempting to slice right in to fresh baked cornbread, but letting it cool will help the center get fully cooked and prevent it from crumbling.
+It is tempting to slice right into fresh-baked cornbread, but letting it cool will help the center get fully cooked and prevent it from crumbling.

 - Cornbread Croutons – These small, crispy, and flavorful cubes of cornbread that are perfect topping for salads, soups, and other dishes.